 Some of the world’s best figure skaters hit the 2015-2016 Grand Prix circuit in October with high expectations.

-Once a competition that some opted not to contest, capturing one of the coveted berths and competing at the prestigious Final is now the only goal for all skaters who participate in the Series.
+Once a competition many opted not to contest, capturing one of the coveted berths and competing at the prestigious Grand Prix Final is now the only goal for all skaters who participate in the Series.

 “I was feeling the pressure today.
 I am exhausted now but I did an almost perfect performance so I am satisfied,” said Hanyu, who is the first person to ever win three consecutive Grand Prix Final crowns.